 Apart from completion of coursework, the most important project in the first two years is the Master's paper, a substantial piece of original research, which students complete under the direction of two faculty members.
-At the end of the second year, students take two comprehensive exams.

 Students distribute their coursework among at least two of the five fields of the discipline, choosing among political theory, American politics, comparative politics, international relations, and methodology.
 Many choose the department's introductory sequence in quantitative methods, followed by more advanced seminars in data analysis and model building.
 Students with more advanced methodological skills can take further coursework in the department or related courses in economics, public policy or statistics.
 Others take coursework in related social sciences, history, or foreign languages.
 For students who have not taken many undergraduate courses in political science, there is ample opportunity to survey the subject through core concentration courses and develop graduate-level competence in research-oriented courses.
 For students with more extensive backgrounds, the department offers advanced seminars and opportunities for individual research.
 In the process, all students can sample a wide variety of theoretical perspectives and develop essential research skills.